 Along with tourist attractions, Jaisalmer has a lot to offer.
-Auto and tonga ride in the narrow streets, ethnic dress and the geographical location of the city add to its charm.
+Auto and tonga rides in the narrow streets, ethnic dress, and the geographical location of the city add to its charm.

 With its magnificent structures and characteristically Rajasthani decorum, Jaisalmer reflects the true morals and heritage of the state.
 One of the grandest constructions adding to the glamor of the culture is the Jaisalmer Fort.
 Built on a hill, the fort shines with every single ray of the sun.